matze-dd/Tex2txt/README.md

 Files with Windows style line endings (CR LF) are accepted, but the text output will be Unix style (LF only), unless a Windows Python interpreter is used.
+The output filters as in Bash script [shell2.sh](shell2.sh) will work properly, however.

 Under Cygwin with Java from the Windows installation, LanguageTool will produce Latin-1 output, even if option '--encoding utf-8' is specified.